English Armada: Ships

-The list of 9 April o.s. names 84 ships divided amongst five squadrons led respectively by Drake in the Revenge, Sir John Norris in the Nonpareil, Norris' brother Edward in the Foresight, Thomas Fenner in the Dreadnought, and Roger Williams in the Swiftsure., each with "near about 15 flyboats", which would give a total of about 160.
+The list of 9 April o.s. names 84 ships divided amongst five squadrons led respectively by Drake in the Revenge, Sir John Norris in the Nonpareil, Norris' brother Edward in the Foresight, Thomas Fenner in the Dreadnought, and Roger Williams in the Swiftsure, each with "near about 15 flyboats", which would give a total of about 160.
 However, in the payment list of 5 September 1589 o.s., there are 13 ships named that were not on the 9 April o.s. list.
 Those 13 ships were not flyboats hence they should be added to the 160 from the 9 April o.s. list.
 With expectations of sizable profit and this expedition being mostly commercial, and last minute additions being made up until the fleet sailed on 28 April, one cannot really give a precise total number of ships but at least 173 can be documented.
 Nevertheless, what is rather telling is a 15 February 1591 o.s. notice to the Lord High Treasurer of England, Burghley, wherein the number of vessels was "180 and other ships".
-It's not outside the realm of possibility that the number "reached nearly two hundred sail."
+It is not outside the realm of possibility that the number "reached nearly two hundred sail".